 Section 2.
 Transfers During Probation.
-An employee who is transferred to another position prior to the completion of the probationary period, shall complete the probationary period in the latter position by adding thereto service in the former position unless the transfer was to a different department, in which case an additional probationary period of not less than six (6) months is required.
+An employee who is transferred to another position within the bargaining unit prior to the completion of the probationary period, shall complete the probationary period in the latter position by adding thereto service in the former position unless the transfer was to a different department, in which case an additional probationary period of not less than six (6) months is required.

-Section 3.
+- Section 3.
 Transfers After Probation.
-An employee who transfers to another position in a different department after completing the probationary period shall serve an additional probationary period of three (3) months.
+An employee who transfers to another position within the bargaining unit in a different department after completing the probationary period shall serve an additional probationary period of three (3) months. - Section 4.

-Section 4.
 Dismissal During Probationary Period.
-At any time during the probationary period following new hire status, an employee may be terminated without cause.

-Section 5.
-Probationary employees shall have no recourse to the grievance procedure.
+At any time during the probationary period following new hire status, an employee may be terminated without cause. - Section 5.
+Probationary employees shall have no recourse to the grievance procedure. - Section 6.

-Section 6.
 Promotion.
-Every person promoted to a position shall serve a trial service period of six (6) months.
+Every person promoted to a position within the bargaining unit shall serve a trial service period of six (6) months.
 At any time during this trial service period, if the employee chooses to return to his/her previous position or if it is determined by the supervisor that the employee is not capable of performing the duties of the position to which promoted, the employee shall have the right to return to his/her previous position or to a comparable vacant position.